 The traditional ROI focused on robots as a direct replacement for people.
 But many fabricators now investing in automation with welding robots eventually hire more people too.
 What is going on?

-Talk About Competitive Advantage: Most welders are not aware that it is now possible to combine and capture all the information associated with their welding operation into one simple interface – their welder.
+Many welders are still not aware that it is now possible to combine and capture all the information associated with their welding operation into one simple interface – their power source.
 This is the most advanced way to approach data acquisition and production monitoring in the welding industry.

 Heath Suraba of Lincoln Electric shares some tips on how to see the best return from your vision investment.